Arthroscopic Shoulder Decompression

-Arthroscopic decompression of the shoulder is a surgical procedure that Dr. Meier uses to treat shoulder impingement syndrome when patients have failed to respond well to non-surgical techniques.
-Dr. Meier will surgically insert an arthroscope to visualize the shoulder joint, tendons, and ligaments.
-Any fraying of cartilage and/or bone spurs are removed, which can significantly reduce pain for the patient.
+Arthroscopic decompression of the shoulder is an arthroscopic shoulder procedure that Dr. Meier uses to treat shoulder impingement syndrome when patients have failed to respond well to non-surgical techniques alone.
+Prior to any surgical procedure, Dr. Meier recommends conservative treatment options and regenerative medicine techniques in order to achieve the best possible results.

-To find out if an arthroscopic shoulder decompression would help your condition, contact Beverly Hills orthopedic surgeon Steven W. Meier, M.D., of Meier Orthopedic Sports Medicine, at (310)777-7845.
+To find out if an arthroscopic shoulder decompression would help your condition, contact Beverly Hills orthopedic surgeon Steven W. Meier, M.D., of Meier Orthopedic Sports and Regenerative Medicine, at (310) 777-7845.
 You can also fill out the contact form and a representative from our office will be in touch with you before long.

 Shoulder impingement syndrome can include a combination of bursitis, inflammation, fraying or tearing of the rotator cuff, and bone spur formation in the shoulder.
 Shoulder impingement syndrome causes pain and limits range of motion in the shoulder joint.
 Its symptoms can include discomfort and acute shoulder pain when raising your arm over your head, reaching into your back pocket, or after sleeping on your shoulder.
 People who work and use repetitive overhead motion are at a high risk of developing shoulder impingement syndrome.

 Before Dr. Meier recommends arthroscopic shoulder decompression, he may recommend some conservative treatments first.
-Some non-surgical treatment options for shoulder impingement syndrome include physical therapy, activity modification, and anti-inflammatory medication or injections.
+Some non-surgical treatment options for shoulder impingement syndrome include physical therapy, activity modification, and anti-inflammatory medication or regenerative medicine injections, such as stem cell or platelet-rich plasma therapy, or prolotherapy treatment.

-For some patients, that these treatments do not succeed, or may not work given the severity of the damage to the shoulder, and surgery may be recommended.
+For some patients, that these treatments do not succeed, or may not work given the severity of the damage to the shoulder, and arthroscopic shoulder decompression surgery may be recommended.

 Arthroscopic Subacromial Decompression